MarieJosec/PDE_Axons_Innerv/README.md

 * the in silico denervation,
 * the visualization of the results.

+### File example_pde_axons.py

+The file "example_pde_axons.py" is a python program which computes the dynamical system and re

 ## Run on local machine
 ```sh
 $ python Example_HFF.py